caobinzi/origami/docs/foreach.md

 ## Foreach school

-Reading file lines with `scala.io.Source.fromFile(file).getLines` is very convenient. `getLines` returns an `Iterator[String]` which you can use with regular Scala collection operator (`map`, `filter`,...) for processing.
+Reading file lines with `scala.io.Source.fromFile(file).getLines` is very convenient. `getLines` returns an `Iterator[String]` which you can use with regular Scala collection operators (`map`, `filter`...) for processing.

-But there are different issues with the use of `Iterator` and `Source`.
+But there are some issues with the use of `Iterator` and `Source`.

 #### State folding

 Keeping track of state is not composable.
 Let's say I want to compute the total line size *and also* count the number of lines in the file.
-If I use vars my code gets scattered:
+If I use vars my code gets scattered in 2 different places:
 ```scala
 val source = scala.io.Source.fromFile("file.txt")